kn-lim/append-text-webhook/README.md

 ## Configuration

-1. In `hooks.yml`, enter your secret token.
+1. In `hooks.yml`, replace `ENTER_SECRET_TOKEN_HERE` with your secret token.
+This secret token acts as a password to the webhook container.
 You will need this secret token later.

 ```
 trigger-rule: